javascript-tutorial/en.javascript.info/1-js/03-code-quality/01-debugging-chrome/article.md

     The execution has resumed, reached another breakpoint inside `say()` and paused there.
 Take a look at the "Call stack" at the right.
 It has increased by one more call.
 We're inside `say()` now.

 <span class="devtools" style="background-position:-137px -76px"></span> -- make a step (run the next command), but *not go into the function*, hotkey `key:F10`.
 : If we click it now, `alert` will be shown.
-The important thing is that if `alert` were not native, but a Javascript function, then the execution would "step over it", skipping the function internals.
+The important thing is that if `alert` were not native, but a JavaScript function, then the execution would "step over it", skipping the function internals.

 <span class="devtools" style="background-position:-72px -76px"></span> -- make a step, hotkey `key:F11`.
 : The same as the previous one, but "steps in" nested functions.
 Clicking this will step through all script actions one by one.